"I thought you hated quicksilver flavour," Skyfire noted as Starscream subspaced a bag of energon chips.

 The minibot's smile was downright smug; he'd obviously expected their reaction.
 "I take it you like it.
 Normally Sunstreaker would apply them personally but he had to leave.
 You can either have Airbrush apply them now or wait ten orns until he returns."

-Ignoring him, Thundercracker turned to look at his trine leader, incredulous.
+Ignoring him, Thundercracker turned to gape at his trine leader.
 "Sunstreaker?
 You commissioned our trinemark from Sunstreaker?"

 "Who?"
 Much to the minibot's consternation, Skywarp had no idea what his trinemate was fussing about.